Liftric/cognito-idp/README.md

 deleteUser(accessToken = "TOKEN_FROM_SIGN_IN_REQUEST"): Result<Unit>
 ```

-## License

-Auth is available under the MIT license.
-See the LICENSE file for more info.

 ## Contributing

 Auth is a simple kotlin project with one caveat: We're using a live Cogntio Userpool for integration tests and